 What are the best family vacation destinations?

-If you are taking kids on your vacation, you will want to have activities for them.
+If you are taking kids on a family vacation, you will want to have activities for them.
 Kids naturally have lots of energy (and when we are on vacation my kids seem to have a double dose of energy).

-Here are a few ideas for family vacation destinations to keep your kids busy:
+Here are a few family vacation ideas to keep your kids busy:

 - Great Wolf Lodge – These lodges are an inclusive indoor waterpark.
 They look like so much fun!
 The rooms are themed for kids.
 They have lots of activities for kids.
 You can pick from several locations across all regions of the US.